A unifying framework for generalised Bayesian online learning in non-stationary environments: The framework

 \underline{\texttt{CPL}} (changepoint location): $\auxv_t=s_{1:t}\in\{0,1\}^t$ is a binary vector.
 In one interpretation, $s_i=1$ indicates the occurrence of a changepoint at time $i$, as in \cite{li2021onlinelearning}, while in another, it means that $\data_t$ belongs to the current regime, as in \cite{nassar2022bam}.
+This auxiliary variable is useful for non-stationary data with repeating temporal segments.
+It is useful when the segments are formed of non-consecutive datapoints.

 \underline{\texttt{CPV}} (changepoint probability vector): $\auxv_{t}=v_{1:t}\in(0,1)^t$ is a $t$-dimensional random vector representing the probability of each element in the history belonging to the current regime.
 This generalises \texttt{CPL} and was introduced in \cite{nassar2022bam} for online continual learning, allowing for a more fine-grained representation of changepoints over time.
+This auxiliary variable is useful for non-stationary data with repeating temporal segments.
+Unlike \texttt{CPL}, it takes a vector of weights in $(0,1)$ which allows for higher flexibilty when compared to \texttt{CPL}.

 \underline{\texttt{CPP}} (changepoint probability): $\auxv_t = \upsilon_t\in(0,1)$ represents the probability of a changepoint.
 This is a special case of \texttt{CPV} that tracks only the most recent changepoint probability; this choice was used in \cite{titsias2023kalman} for online continual learning.